shriyab2099/EMPLOYEE_RECORD/README.md

 - Update existing employee records.
 - Search for employees by name or other criteria.

-## Image Forgery Detection

-In addition to employee record management, this project also includes functionality for image forgery detection.
-The system takes an image dataset as input, preprocesses and cleans the data, extracts features based on image masks, and trains deep learning models such as CNN and Transfer Learning.
-Error Level Analysis (ELA) is used to identify noise in the images, determining whether they are forged or pristine.

 ## Tools and Frameworks

 - .NET Framework